Timeline

 June 28th-29th:

-Nancy is displayed at Sail Ipswich festival, her first outing under the 'flag' of the NBT.
-BBC then films her for Bookworm programme.
+Nancy Blackett is displayed at the Sail Ipswich festival, her first outing under the ‘flag’ of the Nancy Blackett Trust.
+Terry Absolom borrows scaffolding poles, a tarpaulin and a Transit van so that a stand can be set up as well.
+The BBC then films her for “Bookworm” programme.
+Later that summer Nancy Blackett visits Chatham for another maritime festival.

 1998:

-Nancy sails to Falmouth, where Jim Brading and Uncle Bob once took the Goblin, and the Swallows learnt to sail, On the way back, she attends the first Portsmouth International Festival of the Sea (IFOS), and is visited by over 800 people.
+Nancy Blackett sails to Falmouth, where Jim Brading and Uncle Bob once took the Goblin, and the Swallows learnt to sail.
+We meet Roger Sturge, unknowingly destined to be a future Chairman of the Trust.
+On the way back, Nancy Blackett attends the first Portsmouth International Festival of the Sea (IFOS), and is visited by over 800 people.

 1999:

-Nancy is reunited with Ransome's dinghy Coch y-Bonddhu for 'Swamazons', the Old Gaffers' Round the Island race in the Walton Backwaters, and then at the second Ipswich maritime festival, but we mourn the death of our original Patron, Brigit Sanders, nee Altounyan, the Bridget of the Swallows.
+Nancy Blackett is reunited with Ransome’s dinghy Coch y-Bonddhu (his own sailing dinghy which he used as a tender) for ‘Swamazons’, the Old Gaffers’ Round the Island race in the Walton Backwaters, and then at the second Ipswich maritime festival, but we mourn the death of our original Patron, Brigit Sanders, née Altounyan, the Bridget of the Swallows.
+We decide to commemorate her in the Brigit Sanders Memorial Fund to help and encourage young sailors.

 2000: